-We have already heard during this course that the Ising model can be simulated using KMC and Metropolis MC.
-Well, it turns out that it can further be simulated as a cellular automaton as well.
+The Ising model can be simulated in a number of ways, the most common of which are Kinetic Monte Carlo and Metropolis MC.
+It turns out that it can further be simulated as a cellular automaton as well.

 The basic relation with cellular automata is clear: the 2D lattice forms directly the CA set of cells.
 Now the neighbours considered are the 4 nearest neighbours.